+6.29.
 The operating organization should determine the number of boreholes and the borehole dimensions taking account of the volume of waste to be disposed of, the drilling technology proposed to be used, and the need for the borehole diameter to be consistent with the dimensions of the waste packages.
 The operating organization should select the depth of the disposal zone(s) to reduce the probability of inadvertent human intrusion and to ensure that the disposal zone(s) is (are) located in suitable rocks (those having appropriate mechanical, hydrogeological and hydrogeochemical properties).
 The operating organization should reduce the risk from inadvertent human intrusion by keeping the footprint of the facility small and by disposing of the waste at sufficient depth.
 In selecting the depth of the disposal zone(s), the operating organization should consider the time it would take for radionuclides released from the disposed waste to migrate to the biosphere.
 In deciding on the number of disposal boreholes, the operating organization should consider the total length of disposal zone needed, which will depend on the number and lengths of the waste packages and their spacing, and the geometry (e.g. thicknesses) of suitable strata within the host rock at depth.
 The operating organization should consider various options for the design of the disposal facility and should document the justification for the selected design.
 For example, it could be possible to dispose safely and securely of a certain inventory of waste in either one borehole with a long disposal zone or in two or more boreholes with shorter disposal zones; the operating organization should give reasons for such design choices as part of the demonstration of optimization.
+The operating organization should assess whether different waste types should be placed in different locations in the disposal facility.
 The operating organization should assess the interactions that could occur between neighbouring boreholes and should justify the chosen locations for disposal boreholes.

-Engineered barriers
+Engineered components